dunst-project/dunst-project.org/content/documentation.md

 <p>Note that some variables may be empty.</p>

-<p>If the notification is suppressed, the script will not be run unless <b>always_run_scripts</b> is set to true.</p>
+<p>If the notification is suppressed, the script will not be run unless <b>always_run_script</b> is set to true.</p>

-<p>If &#39;~/&#39; occurs at the beginning of the script parameter, it will get replaced by the users&#39; home directory.
-If the value is not an absolute path, the directories in the PATH variable will be searched for an executable of the same name.</p>
+<p>The script parameter is expanded according to wordexp(3) with command substitution disabled.
+If the expanded value is not an absolute path, the directories in the PATH variable will be searched for an executable of the same name.</p>

 <h1 id="COLORS">COLORS</h1>